Health and Public Safety Program Orientation Requirements

 Access to Verified by Synergy Gateway

 Verified by Synergy Gateway is available through a secure username and password.
-Login instructions will be emailed to your SAIT email account.
+Login instructions will be emailed to your SAIT email account approximately 30 days prior to the start of your program.
 Once you receive your login instructions, you will need to create a student profile.

 Contact www.synergyhelps.com for information regarding the Verified platform, uploading of documentation, ESPC, or login information or difficulties.